zyairelai/buy-low-sell-high/README.md

 6. For every 6 hours, if your BTC amount, the $500 is increased more than the `margin_percentage`, which by default is 4%, it will trigger a sell order.

-7. The sell amount will be the amount on top of the $500.
-Which bring the BTC balance back to $500. **(Sell into the pump)**
+7. The sell amount will be the amount on top of the value 500.
+Which will bring your BTC balance back to 500 USDT. **(Sell the profit into the pump)**

 8. Vice versa, if your BTC amount, the $500 is decresed more than the `margin_percentage`, which by default is 4%, it will trigger a buy order.

-9. The buy amount will be the amount to top up your BTC balance back to $500. **(Buy the dip)**
+9. The buy amount will be the amount to top up your BTC balance back to 500 USDT. **(Buy the dip with proper wallet management)**

-10. Always make sure you have enough ammo quote asset to allow this script to buy low and sell high.
+10. Always make sure you have enough ammo quote asset to allow this script to buy low and sell high at its full potential.

-11. My recommendation for the holding to backup ammo ratio is 80:20, 80% for your token, 20% is the ammo quote asset.
+11. My recommendation for the `token : backup ammo` ratio is 80:20, 80% for your overall token, 20% is the ammo quote asset.

 <a name="how_to_use"></a>
 ## HOW-TO-USE
 <a name="environment_setup"></a>
 ### 1. ENVIRONMENT SETUP
-Setup your environment key on the Terminal:
+Setup your environment API key on the Terminal:
 ```
 export API_KEY="your_binance_api_key"
 export API_SECRET="your_binance_secret_key"